 You decide how often you receive your pension income.
 Choose from fortnightly, monthly, quarterly, half-yearly or annual payments.

-You can also choose how much you receive each payment, within limits of 4 and 10 per cent of your super balance each year.
+You can also choose how much you receive each payment, within limits of 4 and 10 per cent of your superannuation balance each year.

 As a profit-for-members fund, we don’t have any shareholders to pay, and we don’t pay commissions to financial advisers.
 We work hard to keep our fees as low as possible.